\\\ Winter Rabbit Care

-There’s nearly one million pet rabbits residing in the UK with about two thirds living in outside hutches.
+There are nearly one million pet rabbits residing in the UK with about two-thirds living outside in hutches.

 Rabbit hutches come in all shapes and sizes, many with exercise pens but fundamentally they have an enclosed sleeping area and a front door that opens straight into the living area.
 Most hutches now are sold with exercise pens.

 Hutches should be watertight and secure, and early autumn is a good time to have made any necessary repairs needed before bad weather, including siting it off the ground and ensuring there’s a strong, secure bolt lock that foxes cannot tamper with.

 Adding carefully an extra layer of defence, such as additional mesh, attached from the outside to their living quarters can be important for older worn-out mesh doors or a sheet of perspex which will allow your pet to see out but help insulate inside.

 Your pet rabbit needs to be kept warm like all our pets during lower temperatures.

 Bad weather arrives and it’s essential to have turned the hutch around so that the new position doesn’t allow driving rain, sleet and snow into the hutch causing your pet rabbit to suffer even lower temperatures and discomfort, particularly dampness.